bradleytaunt/mao-css/README.md

 An ever expanding CSS guideline.
 There aren't enough of these already right?

-## All stylus files must have follow the guidelines:
+## All files must have follow the guidelines:

 - Table of contents